stat545ubc-2024/assignment-b3-low-hands/README.md

 #### Assignment B4

 Because the functionality that needs to be implemented has changed and I need to streamline the number of variables, I've reprocessed the dataset.
-There are only 10 variables left after I did so (375516 rows and 28.4MB).
-When I tried to deploy it on the website, it was still too large to show some of my app's contents online. **So finally I used `sample_n()` to select 30,000 rows of the dataset randomly in my code (That is, I selected the subset of the dataset I talked about above).**
+There are only 10 variables left after I did so (375516 rows and 28.4MB). **However, when I tried to deploy it on the website, it was still too large to show some of my app's contents online.
+So finally I used `sample_n()` to select 30,000 rows of the dataset randomly in my code (That is, I selected the subset of the dataset I talked about above).**

 ## Description